AppGharage/Curriculum/docs/backend/README.md

 ## No-SQL Databases
 ::: tip
 NoSQL encompasses a wide variety of different database technologies that were developed in response to the demands presented in building modern applications.
 Read and understand  these databases and their importance.
-Then learn how to use any of them based on what you want to do.
+Have a look at all the ones available and pick one.
+It is advisable to pick MongoDB.
 :::

 ## Caching
 ::: tip
 Caching is the term for storing reusable responses in order to make subsequent requests faster.
 There are many different types of caching available, each of which has its own characteristics.
+Learn how to implement app caching using Redis or Membcached.
 :::

 ## APIs
-::: warning Ooops
+::: tip
-Coming soon
+An application program interface (API) is a set of routines, protocols, and tools for building software applications.A good API makes it easier to develop a program by providing all the building blocks.
+Understand REST and learn how to build Resful APIs.
 :::